Skip to main content

 Workarounds

-# Verify DHCP Server audit logging is enabled
+# Verify DHCP server patch level and audit logging on Windows Server

 Get-DhcpServerAuditLog